SkullXA/kaliunbox-nix/README.md

 3. **Deploy**
    - `update-index` - Updates downloads page on S3

 **Note**: ISO builds run automatically on tags, or manually on the default branch.
-ISOs are uploaded to S3 and available at https://downloads.selorahomes.com/

 ### Running CI Locally